icon_megaphone

 In this blog, we’ll discuss how to manage expenses, check local pricing, and create a solid pricing plan.
 We’ll also share tips on making more money with extra services and loyalty programs.
 This plan will help you stay ahead while keeping customers happy.

-Know Your Numbers
+Know Your Numbers First

-Calculate your operational costs
+Calculate your laundromat operating costs

 Every laundromat owner should track their total operational costs, including: